ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

     stream:
       bindings:
         customer-created:
-          destination: customer-created
+          destination: customer-created-topic
 ```

 ### Routing Key

-`SpringCloudStreamEventExternalizer` dynamically sets the appropriate Message header from your routing key (e.g., `kafka_messageKey` or `rabbit_routingKey`) based on the channel binder type, only in case routing header is not present.
+`SpringCloudStreamEventExternalizer` dynamically sets the appropriate Message header (e.g., `kafka_messageKey` or `rabbit_routingKey`) from your routing key based on the channel binder type, if the routing header is not already present.

 - KafkaMessageChannelBinder: `kafka_messageKey`
 - RabbitMessageChannelBinder: `rabbit_routingKey`